TimonPost/quinn/docs/src/network-introduction/transport-protocols.md

 The internet protocol works by splitting data into little chunks called datagrams or packets.
 The chunks are then sent across the internet from one IP address to another.
 However, this protocol transfers packets across the network without any guarantee and it is by nature [unreliable][unreliable].
-For certain applications, we need certain specific guarantees.
+Therefore we need certain specific guarantees.
 This is exactly were transport protocols, like TCP, UPD, and application protocols, like QUIC, HTTP, come in.

 ## TCP/IP and UDP Comparison - Transport layer